jinghuazhao/physalia/docs/slides.md

 ## pptx

-Pandoc produces awkward slides, and <a href="slides.pptx">slides.pptx</a> appears more acceptable with smallpdf, <https://smallpdf.com/pdf-to-ppt>.
+Pandoc produces awkward slides, but smallpdf, <https://smallpdf.com/pdf-to-ppt>, generates a more acceptable <a href="slides.pptx">slides.pptx</a>.

 ## CTAN